Flowers & Plants air freight from Kazakhstan to China

 - Electronics and components (PCBs, displays, batteries)

-- Machinery and precision parts
+- Machines and precision parts

 - Textiles and fashion (with seasonal peaks)